15 Presidential Blvd STE 201 Bala Cynwyd, PA 19004

 Sleep Apnea Treatment Philadelphia, PA

-Sleep apnea is a chronic medical concern that can create oral and systemic health problems.
-The most common type is Obstructive Sleep Apnea (OSA).
-Obstructive Sleep Apnea occurs when the airway becomes blocked during sleep.
+Sleep apnea is a chronic medical concern that can cause oral and systemic health problems.
+The most common type is Obstructive Sleep Apnea (OSA), which occurs when the airway becomes blocked during sleep.
+When the airway becomes blocked, the patient loses oxygen and cannot breathe.
+Dr. David Weinstock uses oral appliances to treat sleep apnea in Philadelphia, PA.

 sleep apnea treatment in Bala Cynwyd, PA